 In accordance with the Regulations on Supervision of Proceeds from the Pre-sales of Commodity Properties in Zhengzhou, implemented by the Zhengzhou People's Government on November 19, 2009 and effective as of December 20, 2009, the proceeds from the pre-sale of properties must be used for the construction of the same, which includes the purchase of construction materials and equipment, remittance of fees for construction and taxes payable.
+Under the Regulations on the Supervision of Proceeds from the Pre-sale of Commodity Properties in Zhengzhou City (Draft for Comment), implemented by the Zhengzhou City MOHURD on July 4, 2022, the proceeds from the pre-sale of properties must be deposited into accounts monitored by regulatory authorities and a real estate developer must apply for use in accordance with the progress of construction.

 The Notice on Enhancing the Management on Use of Fund of Pre-sales of Commodity Properties of Beijing City, implemented and effective as of December 16, 2015, provides that the real estate development enterprise may withdraw funds for construction purpose from accounts monitored by the regulatory authorities if the sale scale confirmed by pre-sale contracts signed online is less than half of the authorized scale of pre-sale.
+The Beijing MOHURD promulgated the Regulations on the Supervision of Proceeds from the Pre-sale of Commodity Properties in Beijing (Draft for Comment) on November 4, 2021, providing that the proceeds from the pre-sale of properties must be deposited into accounts monitored by regulatory authorities and a real estate developer must apply for use in accordance with the progress of construction.